ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 </div>

-## Registering Root Effects
+## Registering Effects

-Registering effects can also be done using the standalone APIs if you are bootstrapping an Angular application using standalone features.
+Feature-level effects are registered in the `providers` array of the route config.
+The same `provideEffects()` function is used in root-level and feature-level effects.

 <code-example header="main.ts">
 import { bootstrapApplication } from '@angular/platform-browser';